Atherosclerosis is a narrowing of the arteries caused by a

 your body, including your heart, legs, and kidneys.

 Coronary Artery Disease

-This condition occurs when the coronary arteries of the heart become hard.
-The coronary arteries are blood vessels that provide the heart’s muscle tissue with oxygen and blood.
-Plaque prevents blood flow to the heart.
+your heart’s muscle tissue with oxygen and blood.
+Plaque prevents blood flow to

 Carotid Artery Disease